 1855: The Concordat that went into effect today in Austria led to the exclusion of Jews from such “positions as teachers in elementary and high schools and attempts by the government to exclude Jewish children from the public schools, which were to be exclusively Catholic

-1855: It was reported today that Solomon Rothschild who died in Paris in July was buried "with a certain degree of financial pomp.
+1855: The New York Times reported that Solomon Rothschild who died in Paris in July was buried "with a certain degree of financial pomp.
 The hearse was followed by a large number of artistic and literary celebrities by the old men supported at the hospital endowed by the deceased and by 1,200 children educated at his school.
 Then, in the procession, was the Grand Rabbi and the Israelite Consistory.
 The body was buried in the tomb of the Rothschild family, which is in the Jews' corner of Pere La chaise."

 1856: Birthdate of Asher Zvi Hirsch Ginsberg who gained fame using the Hebrew pan name Ahad Ha'am (אחד העם,).
 A pre-eminent essayist he was the founder of Cultural Zionism with a vision of a Jewish "spiritual center" in Palestine.
 Ha'am strived for "a Jewish state and not merely a state of Jews."
 In what would appear to have been a detour from his intellectual pursuits Ahad Ha’am managed the Anglo-Asiatic tea company established by Kaloniumus Wolf Wissotzky, the founder of the Wissotzky Tea Company which prior to the Bolshevik Revolution was the largest tea company in the world.

 1860: Birthdate of Theodore Lewald, the nephew of “Jewish novelist Fanny Lewald” and loyal servant of the Reich before, during and after World War I who spent his life as a Christian but was removed from leadership role at the 1936 Olympics because his “paternal grandmother was Jewish.”